Frequently Asked Questions

 - Sight-impaired visitors can still enjoy the tram ride as the Cabin Operator will speak in detail about the mountain, rock formations, types of vegetation and animals as you travel the 2.7 miles up the mountain.

-- There is a $3 parking fee per vehicle.
+- There is a $3 grounds fee.
 It will automatically be added to your online ticket purchase.

 Directions & Parking